beradrian/jsbandwidth/README.md

 This project was initially forked from https://code.google.com/p/jsbandwidth/.

+## License
+I decided to keep the same license as the initial project, [MIT](http://opensource.org/licenses/mit-license.php).

 ## Set up
 1. Set up a web server of your choice.
 2. Depending on your web server, drop the corresponding project files in your web server's document root (or a sub-directory, if you wish).
 What `src/main/webapp/post.*` file to choose depends on your web server.
 The upload test needs to be able to send a POST request to the server.
 The receiving page doesn't have to do anything with the data.
 However, some servers will not allow you to send a POST request to a .htm file.
 Therefore, the project includes several blank server side script files (post.aspx, post.php, post.pl). `src/main/webapp/test.bin` is mandatory, but it's nothing more than random bytes.